 The oldest person during our climb was a 73 year old woman and she made it safely to the top and back :-)

 It is one of the most popular hiking destination in Malaysia and many people have done it without much difficulty.
 Of course common sense prevails that means you should have basic fitness level or at least do a little fitness training prior the trip.
 The authority will not open the route if the weather plays foul and warrants a danger to climber.
-So enjoy your climb! over 6 years ago
+So enjoy your climb! almost 7 years ago

 No, it is not dangerous to climb Mount Kinabalu.